Danish Defence: Purpose and task

-The purpose and task of the armed forces of Denmark is defined in Law no. 122 of February 27, 2001 and in force since March 1, 2001.
-It defines three purposes and six tasks.

-Its primary purpose is to prevent conflicts and war, preserve the sovereignty of Denmark, secure the continuing existence and integrity of the independent Kingdom of Denmark and further a peaceful development in the world with respect to human rights.
+The purpose of the Danish Defence is to prevent conflicts and war, preserve the sovereignty of Denmark, secure the continuing existence and integrity of the independent Kingdom of Denmark and further a peaceful development in the world with respect to human rights.
+This is defined in Law no. 122 of 27 February 2001 which took effect 1 March 2001.

 Its primary tasks are: NATO participation in accordance with the strategy of the alliance, detect and repel any sovereignty violation of Danish territory (including Greenland and the Faroe Islands), defence cooperation with non-NATO members, especially Central and East European countries, international missions in the area of conflict prevention, crisis-control, humanitarian, peacemaking, peacekeeping, participation in Total Defence in cooperation with civilian resources and finally maintenance of a sizable force to execute these tasks at all times.

 Total defence

 Total Defence (Totalforsvaret) is "the use of all resources in order to maintain an organized and functional society, and to protect the population and values of society".
 This is achieved by combining the military, Home Guard, Danish Emergency Management Agency and elements of the police.
 The concept of total defence was created following World War II, where it was clear that the defence of the country could not only rely on the military, but there also need to be other measures to ensure a continuation of society.
 As a part of the Total Defence, all former conscripts can be recalled to duty, in order to serve in cases of emergency.